techbysj/AWS-IRE4-python_modules/TIFC1-PF-09 - Classes/README.md

         self.age = age
 ```

-All classes require a function called `__init__()`, which is always executed when the class is being 'initiated'.
+All classes require a function called `__init__()`, which is always executed when an object is being 'initiated'.
 The `__init__()` method is used to assign values to the individual objects created by the class.
-In our example we are modelling a class, each object will be a new cat.
-But each cat needs it's own name, it's own age, it's own fur colour, so the `__init__()` method passes these attributes to the unique object.
+In our example we are modelling a `cat` class, each object will be a new cat.
+But each cat needs it's own name, it's own age, it's own fur colour, so the `__init__()` method passes these unique attributes to the specific object.

 Other operations that are necessary when the object is being created, for example, creating a confirmation message for each created object, can also be carried out in the `__init__()` method.

 ### The `self` Parameter

-The self parameter is a reference to the instance itself; This is a litle confusing, but the point of classes is to make objects - and each object needs to be unique.
-Imagine you're making a game, and your class creates enemies.
-Each enemy might start the same, but they each need their own health bar, perhaps you want them to be different colours.
+The self parameter is a reference back to the instance itself; This is a litle confusing, but the point of classes is to make objects - and each object needs to be unique.
+Imagine you're making a game, and your class creates enemies; Each enemy might start the same, but they each need their own health bar, perhaps you want them to be different colours.
 So `self` gives each individual instance access to it's own set of attributes, and allows each instance to access the methods from within the class individually.
-So, if you give your enemies a method allowing them to dodge out of your way, they won't all have to dodge at the same time.
+So, if you give your enemies a method allowing them to dodge out of the way, only one object needs to access the `dodge` method, all objects won't have to dodge at the same time.

-Looking at our example again
+Looking at our example again...

 ```py
 class Cat():